openstack-archive/fuel-docs/pages/release-notes/v3-2-grizzly-full.rst

   the host OS, the Base System partition modifications will not properly take effect.
 The default Base System partition will be applied regardless of user choice due to limitations in Ubuntu provisioning.
+* Platform Tests were added to ensure that platform level services are operating correctly.
+Heat, Savanna and Murano services are tested.
+  However due to a bug the tests are not working properly and always fail.

 How to obtain the product
 -------------------------